310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Kanata norsmile %}
-yes. even if we were to call over [tourists] to visit, no profit will be made without any [shops] set up.
+yes. even if we call over [tourists] to visit, no profit will be made without any [shops] set up.

 and it is not like we can live here forever, either, yes?